Subimal Dutt: Post retirement

 Between 1964 and 1968, Dutt served as the Vigilance Commissioner of West Bengal where, appalled at how corruption had become endemic in public life, he coined the term 'speed money' noting that it had become a way of life.
 He chaired the Industrial Licensing Policy Inquiry Committee, known as the Dutt Committee, whose report in 1969 led to the enactment of the Monopolies and Restrictive Trade Practices Act in India.
 Between 1968 and February 1972, he held the post of Central Vigilance Commissioner.
 He also authored With Nehru in the Foreign Office in 1977.

 Death

-Subimal Dutt died on 2 March 1992 in Calcutta following a prolonged illness.
-He was 89.
+Subimal Dutt died on 2 March 1992 in Calcutta following a long illness.
+He was 88.